 We cannot guarantee video donation for every case.
 Each inquiry is considered on a case-by-case basis at the sole discretion of Autopsy.Online and Autopsy Center of Chicago.

-Physicians and authorized personnel who perform consented video (port-mortem* or surgical) may be in touch to discuss contributing to the site.
+Physicians and authorized personnel who perform consented video (post-mortem or surgical) may be in touch to discuss contributing to the site through our Video Lab.

-Is subject to review and approval at the sole discretion of Autopsy.Online.
+All submitted video is subject to review and approval at the discretion of Autopsy.Online.

 Your free trial includes up to 5 videos or up to 30 minutes of content.

 Once complete, video may be added to a Private Institutional Database a cost $10/video (any length, not edited) or $15/5 minute submitted* video (with Video Lab editing).

 Video may be added to the site’s shared Library at a cost of $7/5 minute submitted* video (with Video Lab editing).